ckvsoft/dbus-ck-smartmeter/README.md

 ## How it works
 ### My setup
-- Shelly 3EM with latest firmware (20220209-094824/v1.11.8-g8c7bb8d)
+- CkvSoft SmartMeter
-  - 3-Phase installation (normal for Germany)
+  - 3-Phase installation
   - Connected to Wifi network "A"
   - IP 192.168.2.13/24
-- Victron Energy Cerbo GX with Venus OS - Firmware v2.93
+- Victron Energy Multiplus 2 and Raspberry with Venus OS
-  - No other devices from Victron connected (still waiting for shipment of Multiplus-2)
+  - 16Kwh LifePo4, Fronius PV
   - Connected to Wifi network "A"
   - IP 192.168.2.20/24